 The ratio of 50% or 0.5 shows that this company has distributed 50% of its net income to its shareholders in the form of dividends.

-When the result of the dividend payout ratio is greater than 1, it tells you that a business is paying out more in dividends than it's actually generating in earnings.
+If a company has a higher dividend payout ratio, it means that it's paying out more in dividends than it's actually generating in earnings.

-This is not a sustainable practice, since it means that the company in question will be forced to use up cash reserves, sell off assets, or resort to debt in order to fund its ongoing shareholder obligations.
+This is not a sustainable practice since it can force a company to use up its cash reserves, sell off assets or resort to debt to meet its shareholder obligations.

 So what is a good dividend payout ratio?

-Ideally, you should look for those firms with a dividend payout ratio of less than 0.6 or 60%.
+Ideally, you should look for companies with a dividend payout ratio of less than 0.6 or 60%.

 When a business pays out 60% or less of its net income to investors, it means it will have 40% or more of its earnings left over to fund its own growth and expansion.

-A company that pays out too much dividends to its shareholders may face some financial difficulties as it does not have enough capital for expanding its core business.
+A company that pays out too much in dividends may face some financial difficulties as it may not have enough capital to expand its core business.

-In such cases, the company may have to borrow more money and that will eventually make it a high debt company.
+In such cases, the company may have to borrow more money, which can eventually make it a high-debt company.